yifso/nteract/docs/groups/core-group.md

 Comm messages are one-way communications for updating comm state, synchronizing widget state, or requesting actions of a comm's counterpart.
-In requesting actions, it works as a kernel-side request to front-end or front-end request to kernel-side.
+In requesting actions, comm messages work as a kernel-side request to front-end or front-end request to kernel-side.

 #### commListenEpic